mahdi-shafiei/tpu-recipes/training/MAXTEXT_README.md

 # Prep for MaxText workloads on GKE

-> **_NOTE:_** We recommend running these instructions and kicking off your recipe workloads from a VM in GCP using Python 3.12 for JAX >= 0.7.0, or Python 3.10 for JAX < 0.7.0.
+> **_NOTE:_** We recommend using Python 3.12 for MaxText workloads, as it is our primary supported version.
+Other Python versions may encounter compatibility issues.

 1. Clone [MaxText](https://github.com/google/maxtext) repo and move to its directory
 ```shell